Northern Safari Explorer

 You’ll be flying into Johannesburg, where you’ll transfer on a short internal flight (under 1 hour) to the world-famous Kruger National Park.
 You’ll be welcomed with a delicious afternoon tea and then, after a quick turnaround to unpack your bags and freshen up, it’s straight into the action with your first game drive.
 In the evening you will be feasting on a traditional braai (South Africa BBQ) and if you’ve not had one before, then boy - are you in for a treat.
 Tuck in to rich, juicy sausages, succulent, seasoned chicken and some surprise South African specialties too – all mouth-wateringly delicious!

 The next two days follow the same, perfect structure to give you double the opportunity of seeing the very best that Kruger has to offer.
 Kruger is home to the Big 5; lion, leopard, rhino, elephant and buffalo.
 You’ll have a chance to spot these magnificent animals during a morning game drive when they are at their most active, and then it’s back to the lodge for a hearty breakfast.
-You can spend the rest of the morning at your leisure, then you have the opportunity to go on a second game drive in the afternoon, when the guides will have information about earlier sightings and where they took place, and when the watering holes can be more busy as the animals try to cool off.
+You can spend the rest of the morning at your leisure, then you have the opportunity to go on a second game drive in the afternoon, when the guides will have information about earlier sightings and where they took place, and when the watering holes can be busier as the animals try to cool off.
 After that there’s only one thing to do… sundowners!
 What a way to end the day.

 iSimangaliso Wetland Park